wmcdonald404/wmcdonald404.github.io/_recipes/2024-11-19-tunnbrödsrulle.md

 ---

 # Overview
-Back around 2010 / 2011 I did a few projects in Stockholm with Telia Sonera and Telenor and some adjacent companies.
+Back around 2010 / 2011 I did a few projects in Stockholm with Telia Sonera, Telenor and some adjacent companies.

 I was aware of Tunnbrödsrulle, possibly from local recommendation, before it was [popularised more widely outside of Sweden by Bourdain](https://www.youtube.com/watch?v=fPCytfxNU7Y).
-They are fantastic street snacks, just the right ratio of risk/reward in terms of mess.
+They are fantastic street snacks, just the right ratio of risk/reward in terms of drunkely dropping your dinner all down your shirt.

 Hotdog, mashed potato, shrimp salad, some crispy onion, ketchup & mustard, in a wrap.
 What's not to love.